the1bit/AzureSolutions/azuredns/azuredns/readme.md

 # Installation

 1. Pull the solution from my git
 2. Rebuild the solution.
 Then copy the files to their final place.
+Or download the latest release from [here](releases)

 ![Azure DNS files](images/azuredns-files.png)